 Jan Gann, LCPC

-I have experiencing supervising an adoption preservation program, youth transitions program, and a clinical program.
-The experience I have gained working with these programs has given me specialized skills in working with children and families who are managing difficulties with attachment and bonding, trauma, behavioral problems, family adjustment challenges, adolescent identity issues, independence issues, and academic challenges.
+Jan has experiencing supervising an adoption preservation program, youth transitions program, and a clinical program.
+The experiences she gained working with these programs has given her specialized skills in working with children and families who are managing difficulties with attachment and bonding, trauma, behavioral problems, family adjustment challenges, adolescent identity issues, independence issues, and academic challenges.